QBRC/MIDI/README.md

 ```

 ## Tutorial
-The tutorial for running MIDI is listed step-by-step in .
+The tutorial for running MIDI is listed step-by-step in [here](tutorial)

 Our pre-trained model parameters are store in [here](Pre_train_model)